 The Kumzari speak a language that is related to Persian but has some Arabic aspects.
 They also use a form of Omani Arabic to communicate with other tribes and with the government.
 In appearance, the Kumzari resemble other Arabs.
 They are short and stocky with black hair and dark complexions.
 They carry unique, long-handled axes with small ax heads, while other Omani men wear daggers in their belts.
 They also use a type of fishing boat found nowhere else in Oman.

 The Kumzari are primarily fishermen, although some also herd sheep and goats and grow date palms during the summer.
 Others work as sailors, boat builders, merchants, or craftsmen.
 A few men have also gone to work in the oil fields of Oman or the United Arab Emirates.
 They are diverse in their careers and some work as doctors, nurses, business men and women, students, poets, writers, engineers and teachers.

 The main diet of the Kumzari consists of goat milk, cheese, goat meat, mutton, and fish.
 Figs, coffee, and canned foods are also consumed on a regular basis.
 At mealtime, mats are placed on the ground, and the food is placed on them.
 Men and women sit in separate circles with other family members, sharing food from a tray on the mat.

-Kumzari men construct the homes; conduct the agricultural activities; fish; collect honey; and shear, slaughter, and skin the animals.
-The women process agricultural products; feed and milk the animals; make butter and cheese; and engage in all the domestic duties, such as carrying water, cooking, and sewing.
+Kumzari men construct the homes, conduct the agricultural activities, fish, collect honey, and shear, slaughter, and skin the animals.
+The women process agricultural products, feed and milk the animals, make butter and cheese, and engage in all the domestic duties, such as carrying water, cooking, and sewing.

 Kumzari houses are built extremely close together.
 In fact, the only gap among the crowded houses is a narrow drainage channel for the village.
 Houses are made from stone and have tiny courtyards and flat stone roofs.
 The entire village is surrounded by tall mountains on all sides except one.
 This open side gives the people access to water and is where most of the daily activities occur.
 There is no room inside the village interior for such activities, since it is completely compacted with homes.
 During summer, many Kumzari move to Khasab and Diba, where houses are larger and more dispersed.
 There, they work on their date palm plantations.